ART.46 GRADING/SCORING METHOD

 - Total Choreographic Coincidence: – 30 points.

-All Dance International grades traditional Ballet repertoire and contemporary repertoire.
-The traditional repertoire of each modality covers until the 19th century and the contemporary repertoire from the 20th century.
-Each repertoire is scored under three items that include:
+All Dance International grades traditional repertoire and contemporary repertoire, as well as K-pop covers.
+The traditional repertoire of each modality covers up to the XIX century and the contemporary repertoire from the XX century.
+Each repertoire is graded under 3 items that include:

 A better grade will be awarded to the staging that faithfully represents the original choreography.

-It will only be used in the ballet fragment or repertoire modality.
+It will only be used in the ballet fragment or repertoire and K-pop modality.

 ART.48 COMPLEMENTARY CRITERIA AND SCORE (OUT OF 30 POINTS)